AmericanRedCross/simplegadm/README.md

 #**Simple GADM**

 This is the step-by-step method American Red Cross (ARC) GIS used to build a topologically-correct simplified administrative boundary stack based on GADM v.
-2. Using basic simplification tools didn’t work (PostGIS’s ST_Simplify, ST_SimplifyPreserveTopology, QGIS’s Simplify geometries) due to topological errors in the original data.
+2. This was developed to provide global administrative boundaries for the world so that we can run database queries on a specific boundary levels that are appropriate for the analysis.

 ![alt text](/images/world.png)

-To prepare the data the topology was corrected, encoding converted, simplified while preserving topology, and then dissolved into separate layers.
+Using basic simplification tools didn’t work (PostGIS’s ST_Simplify, ST_SimplifyPreserveTopology, QGIS’s Simplify geometries) due to topological errors in the original data.
+To prepare the data for the stack the topology was corrected, encoding converted, simplified while preserving topology, and then dissolved into separate layers.
 The software is open-source, stable, and scalable.

 All methods were implemented with Mac OS X and Ubuntu 14.04 Trusty Tahr.
 The software used: